-Upon the effectiveness of the registration statement of which this prospectus forms a part, our nominating and corporate governance committee will consist of Erik Manting, Magda Marquet, and Robert Michael Dudley and will be chaired by Erik Manting.
+Our nominating and corporate governance committee consists of Erik Manting, Magda Marquet, and Robert Michael Dudley and is chaired by Erik Manting.
 Our board of directors has determined that each of Dr. Marquet and Dr. Manting is "independent" as defined in the applicable Nasdaq rules.
-Mr. Dudley is not "independent" and we are relying on the phase-in schedules set forth in Nasdaq listing rule 5615(b)(1) with respect to Mr. Dudley's service on the nominating and corporate governance committee will include:
+Mr. Dudley is not "independent" and we are relying on the phase-in schedules set forth in Nasdaq listing rule 5615(b)(1) with respect to Mr. Dudley's service on the nominating and corporate governance committee.
+The functions of the nominating and corporate governance committee will include:

-- developing and recommending to the board of directors criteria for board and committee membership; - establishing procedures for identifying and evaluating board of director candidates, including nominees recommended by stockholders; - reviewing the composition of the board of directors to ensure that it is composed of members containing the appropriate skills and expertise to advise us; - identifying individuals qualified to become members of the board of directors; - recommending to the board of directors the persons to be nominated for election as directors and to each of the board's committees;
+- developing and recommending to the board of directors criteria for board and committee membership; - establishing procedures for identifying and evaluating board of director candidates, including nominees recommended by stockholders; - reviewing the composition of the board of directors to ensure that it is composed of members containing the appropriate skills and expertise to advise us; - identifying individuals qualified to become members of the board of directors; - recommending to the board of directors the persons to be nominated for election as directors and to each of the board's committees; - developing and recommending to the board of directors a code of business conduct and ethics and a set of corporate governance guidelines; and

-- developing and recommending to the board of directors a code of business conduct and ethics and a set of corporate governance guidelines; and - overseeing the evaluation of our board of directors and management.
+• overseeing the evaluation of our board of directors and management.